philipturner/swift-colab/README.md

 > Tip: If you exceed the time limit of Colab's free tier, it restarts in Python mode.
 That means Swift code executes as if it's Python code.
 In that situation, repeat the process outlined above to return to Swift mode.

 When Google sponsored S4TF from 2018 - 2021, several Swift Jupyter notebooks were made.
 To run those notebooks now, you must slightly modify them.
-Create a new cell at the top, adding the commands shown above.
-Swift-Colab is backward-compatible with swift-jupyter, so no further changes are necessary.
+Create a new cell at the top of the notebook, with the commands shown above.
+No further changes are necessary because Swift-Colab is backward-compatible with swift-jupyter.
 If you experience a problem, please [file an issue](https://github.com/philipturner/swift-colab/issues).

+## Using Swift-Colab

 Colab is similar to the Swift REPL, but it submits several lines of code at once.
 Fill the second code cell with the example shown below.
 Run it, and you will see `64`.
 If you had run several lines, only the last one would show in output.
 To get around this restriction, you can use Swift's `print(...)` function to display values.